 Mexico won’t ratify new NAFTA with U.S. tariffs in place

-By Mike Blanchfield The Canadian Press
+March 4, 2019 by Mike Blanchfield The Canadian Press

 March 4, 2019 – Mexico’s Congress will be asked to approve a major labour-reform bill this spring as a necessary step to ratifying the new North American free-trade pact (USMCA) later this autumn, say Mexican officials.